 Vespa 50 Elestart, 1970 – The model featured an electronic ignition, an important new feature, but its design was also overhauled and enriched with respect to the 50 Special.

-PX series also had a "supersport" model in the T5.
-Featuring a new engine, aluminium cylinder and 5 intake ports, the design was also new, particularly at the rear and around the front headlamp which incorporated an aggressive dome with a small Plexiglas windscreen.
+PX series also finds a "super sport" model in the T 5.
+Featuring a new engine, aluminium cylinder and 5 intake ports, the design was also new, particularly at the rear and around the front headlamp which incorporated an aggressive dome with a small Plexiglass windscreen.
 A spoiler was added on the cowling.
-Vespa 50 N, 1989 – The changes made to the Italian Highway Code allowed 50cc models to clear the power limit of 1.5 hp, and Piaggio presented a new, more high-performance “vespino” (more than 2 hp at 5000 rpm), characterised by a brand new look with "softer" lines.
+Vespa 50 N, 1989 – The changes made to the Italian Traffic Code allowed 50cc models to clear the power limit of 1.5 HP, and Piaggio introduced a new, higher-performance “vespino” (more than 2 HP at 5,000 rpm), characterised by a brand new look with "softer" lines.

 Vespa ET4 125, 1996 – The first Vespa with a 4-stroke engine, this was the “new generation” model launched to mark the company's fiftieth anniversary.
 In 1997 and 1998 it was Europe's best-selling two-wheeler of all those with a number plate (motorcycles included) and was followed up with the 50cc ET2 version and, in 1999, by the classic 150cc ET4.

 Vespa ET4 50, 2000 -.
-The first Vespa 50 equipped with a 4-stroke engine and one that, thanks to the characteristics of said engine, was able to set a real autonomy record of over 500 km with a full tank.
-Vespa PX, 2001 - The timeless PX featured a front brake disc, careful aesthetic changes, new colours and the return of the "historic" Vespa logo, the model achieving extraordinary production figures, with three million units built and sold over its 30-year career.
+It was the first Vespa 50 equipped with a 4-stroke engine and, thanks to the characteristics of its power plant, it established a true and proper range record: of over 500 km with a full tank.
+Vespa PX, 2001 – The timeless PX featured a front brake disc, careful aesthetic changes, new colours and the return of the "historic" Vespa logo, the model achieving extraordinary production figures, with three million units built and sold over its 30-year career.
 Revamped again in 2011, today it is available in the 125 and 150 versions.
 Vespa PX is an "evergreen", thanks in part to the 4 speed handlebar shift transmission and the possibility of installing a side spare tyre.
 Vespa

 The grouping of Vespa fans was closely linked to Vespa sales on international markets: by 1953 there were over 10,000 Piaggio service stations worldwide, including in Asia and America, and over 50,000 fans were members of Vespa Clubs worldwide.

 At the Fiera Campionaria in Milan in 1948, Italian Vespa Clubs organised a rally called the “Silver Swarm” after the first Vespa model’s trademark silvery-green colour.
-The first large-scale bike meet and one that would bring extraordinary results.
+This was the first large rally which would have an extraordinary echo.
 In 1951, 20,000 Vespa fans took part in the Italian Vespa Day.
 Throughout the 1950s, races of every kind were held, from regional and national rallies in Italy and abroad (the Swiss Tour, the 2,000 km Three Seas tour, the all-female Audax tour and the 1,000 km tour were among the best known rallies).